berserkhmdvhb/MADS-MEDICIMAGE/README.md

 ## Mapping to Templates
-In this sections, all `nii` files are visualized using the [ITK-SNAP](http://www.itksnap.org/pmwiki/pmwiki.php) software.
+In this sections, all `nii` files' visualizations are obtained from screenshots of the [ITK-SNAP](http://www.itksnap.org/pmwiki/pmwiki.php) software.

 The initial sample image `BRATS_003.nii.gz` is visualized in the following: